mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     of a request.
     `200` is the usual success code.
-    Any number from `400` and up will indicate some error, like `404` when something is not found.
+    Any number from `400` and up will indicate some error, like `404` when requested resource is not found.
 * `content` - This is the content that you provide to the user.
     The response stores this data as bytes.